 A standard application for an MMFT includes the following:

-Depending on the program, there may be specific eligibility requirements that students have to meet, such as a bachelor’s degree, particular coursework in psychology or a related field, or a minimum undergraduate GPA.
+Depending on the program, students may have to meet specific eligibility requirements, such as a bachelor’s degree, particular coursework in psychology or a related field, or a minimum undergraduate GPA.
 Some programs may also require GRE scores as part of an application packet.

 If there are specific application deadlines, submit all application materials promptly to ensure your decision, and potentially your enrollment, is on time.